mostafahassan097/Terraform-EKS/README.md

 * **Addons:**
     * In this module I am defining the important cluster addons
-    * Cluster AutoScaler with the prober role mapping **Requirements:**
+    * Cluster AutoScaler with the prober role mapping
+    * AWS LBC with the prober role mapping **Requirements:**

 * Terraform